calisolo/titanic_gpt2_fine_tuned/README.md

   embarked = 'embarked port'
 ```

 If feature name already looks like it has semantic connotation, used it as is.(ex. name, sex, age, ticket, fare)
+didn't use 'Passengerid', 'name' features. assume it will harm accuracy.

 inference passenger live or dead with gpt2classification model